maxwellpeterson/kafka-worker/README.md

 There is none, at least not in the application code.
 The point of using Durable Objects here is that we can offload these complexities onto the infrastructure layer, and keep our application code focused and minimal.
 As described in the [initial blog post](https://blog.cloudflare.com/introducing-workers-durable-objects/), this is the serverless philosophy applied to persistent state.
 Replication and strong consistency mechanisms are implemented internally, and all we need to do is use the Durable Object API to reap these benefits.
 Building a Kafka broker without implementing replication and leadership election feels like cheating, but also makes this a much more tractable project.

-In this design, each deployment has one logical broker than spans Cloudflare's entire network.
+In this design, each deployment has one logical broker that spans Cloudflare's entire network.
 The hostname and port of this broker is the hostname and port of the gateway worker.
 Translated to the traditional Kafka model, this broker is the leader node for all partitions, and all partitions have zero replica nodes and zero ISR nodes.
+Again, there is still replication happening, it's just not visible to the broker implementation.

 ## Map